 Data: Catch-effort and sampling data were available for Portuguese trawlers and gillnetters together with similar data for Spanish pair-trawlers.
-Data were available from two annual surveys which cover the distribution area of the stock: a Russian trawl-acoustic survey (1977-93) and an EU survey (1988-94).
+Data were available from two annual surveys which cover the distribution area of the stock: A Russian trawl-acoustic survey (1977-1993) and an EU survey (1988-1994).

 Assessment: An analytical assessment was presented which was used only to infer trends in biomass and fishing mortality.
-This assessment could not be used for catch projections.
+This assessment can not be used for catch projections.

-Fishing Mortality: Has been very high in recent years.
+Fishing Mortality: has been very high in recent years.